toenails6/Blind_Locomotion_Go1/README.md

     )
 ```
 - Robot terminates after MDP iteration timeout.

 - Robot terminates when its trunk hits the floor.
-(Lazy Dog, Bad)
+(Lazy Dog, Bad Boy)

+Terminations are context dependent and are not compared with the original work.

 ## Auto curriculum
 The curriculum is based on the distance the robot walked when commanded to move at a desired velocity.